10 new members inducted to Allen East Hall of Fame

 Allen East High School held their third Hall of Fame induction ceremony Sunday night.

-The auditeria at the school was filled with alumni and other community members.
+The auditorium at the school was filled with alumni and other community members.
 They were there to celebrate ten inductees to the Allen East Hall of Fame.

 Every five years, the community nominates Allen East Alumni to be inducted for their achievements since graduating.
 One of the coordinators of the hall of fame, Carla Oberly, says that she’s proud to be a part of a community like Allen East.